uncenter/uncenter.dev/src/content/posts/the-great-eleventy-reset.md

 ### Dark/light mode and color themes

 I had a dark/light mode toggle in v2, decently well implemented.
 It stored preference in localStorage and used `prefers-color-scheme` on initial visits.
 However, I want to expand this concept into a full site settings menu: a dark, light, and auto/reset toggle; a theme toggle; and maybe a language toggle if I decide to add i18n.
-I'm hoping to find a better way to implement it in v3, but I'm struggling to create the dropdown/popup menu in an elegant and accesible way.
+I'm hoping to find a better way to implement it in v3, but I'm struggling to create the dropdown/popup menu in an elegant and accessible way.

 ### Search
 I have almost zero content on this site, but I still think it would be cool to add search functionality.
 I've heard good things about [Pagefind](https://pagefind.app/), which is a fully static search that runs after 11ty and has super easy integration.